Resume training ensemble

-Train a regression ensemble for 50 cycles, and compare the resubstitution error obtained after training the ensemble for more cycles.
+Train a classification ensemble for three cycles, and compare the resubstitution error obtained after training the ensemble for more cycles.

-Train a regression ensemble for 50 cycles and examine the resubstitution error.
+Train a classification ensemble for three cycles and examine the resubstitution error.

-Train for 50 more cycles and examine the new resubstitution error.
+Train for three more cycles and examine the new resubstitution error.

-The resubstitution error is lower in the new ensemble than in the original.
+The resubstitution error is much lower in the new ensemble than the original.

 resume supports parallel training